Canadiens - What to expect from Claude Julien’s Defensive System?

 Solid Structures and Systems

 Julien’s approach is to create defense through solid structures and systems.
-Chiqui Esteban offered a nice overview of the Boston Bruins’ approach in each zone.
+Here is a useful overview of the Boston Bruins’ approach in each zone.

-He observed that the Bruins prioritized protecting the front of the net in their own zone.
+As Fluto Shinzawa points out, the Bruins prioritized protecting the front of the net in their own zone.
 One defenseman stayed in the front of the net while his partner pressured the puck.
 The strongside winger and center focused on the puck while keeping an eye on the points.
 The weakside winger collapsed into the slot.
 By staying in formation, Julien’s team in Boston always tried to dictate where the puck would go.
 Scoring chances should never come from anywhere on the ice that the players do not expect.
 Julien never worried if other teams cycled the puck high along the walls on the perimeter.
 While shots from the points, high slot, outside the dots are acceptable, shots from the net-front area are not.

 Center Ice